claraxfee/evosuite-copy/README.md

 Our goal: Given a prompt and certain sections of buggy code, the LLM generates a pool of primatives which are more likely to trigger the given bug.
 Example: Give LLM class constructors, buggy method, class variables.
 Vary the language of the prompt.
 Decide which inputs are the most effective.

+Remember: in Evosuite, there is a different constant pool for each primitive (ints, doubles, floats etc).
+So, play around with asking it to generate the list of int inputs, then doubles, etc---in a way that can be easily parsed!!

 .

 .